Graphon Signal Processing: Graphs and Graphons

 Comparing \eqref{eqn:lsi_graph_filter_resp} and \eqref{eqn:any_graph_filter_resp}, we see that using the same set of coefficients on different graphs induces different responses depending on the eigenvalues of $\bbS$.
 Indeed, if we let $\lam_i$ denote the $i$th eigenvalue of $\bbS$ and $\hhatx_i$ and $\hhaty_i$ the $i$th components of the GFTs $\hbx$ and $\hby$, we have that $\hhaty_i = h(\lam_i)\hhatx_i$.

-The goal of this paper is to generalize the definitions of graph signals, GFTs and convolutional graph filters to define graphon signals, graphon Fourier transforms and convolutional graphon filters (Sec. \ref{sec:gft}).
-We will show that for sequences of graphs that converge to a graphon as in \eqref{eqn_convergence}, corresponding sequences of GFTs and graph filters converge to the respective graphon Fourier transforms and graphon filters (Sec. \ref{sec:filters}).
+The goal of this paper is to generalize the definitions of graph signals, GFTs, and convolutional graph filters to graphon signals, graphon Fourier transforms, and convolutional graphon filters (Sec. \ref{sec:gft}).
+In introducing this graphon signal processing framework, we intend to do for large-scale graph signal processing what graphons do for very large and dynamic networks.
+Namely, we leverage the fact that working with limits is easier and focus on graph signal limits --- graphon signals --- to facilitate GSP on large-scale and dynamic networks.
+Importantly, we also show that, for sequences of graphs that converge to a graphon in the sense of \eqref{eqn_convergence}, corresponding sequences of GFTs and graph filters converge to the respective graphon Fourier transforms and graphon filters (Sec. \ref{sec:filters}).